 - Thin physique

 Does it sound like you’re an ectomorph?
-Check out the XX calculator here to get your results.
+Check out this calculator here to get your results.

 Although dividing people into three different body types is an imperfect system, typically, most people fall fairly neatly into one of these categories.
 When it comes to women, though, the amount of body types can range anywhere from three to eight, depending on who you’re asking.